justin2004/weblog/a_random_permutation/README.md

 The other day I needed to pick a random order for my team to present our work in.
 Usually one of us just makes up an order but this time I decided to do it programmatically.

-I fired up an [APL REPL](https://tryapl.org/) and entered an expression like:
+With my team on the call, I fired up an [APL REPL](https://tryapl.org/) and entered an expression like:

 ```apl
       'alice' 'bob' 'yazeed' 'zach'[4?4]